PESTEL analysis of the social media industry

 Whether the economy is in turmoil or not does not much impact on the personal use of social media.
 In fact, the more time people have due to economic inactivity, the more time they may spend on the Internet.
 However, economic turmoil forces organisations to reduce their digital marketing budgets, hence reduced income for social media companies.

-Social factors that impact on the social media industry
+Social factors explored in PESTEL analysis of the social media industry

 Exploring social factors is the next stage in the PESTEL analysis of the social media industry.
 Use of social media is increasing everyday globally.
-By 2023, the number of active monthly users will be around 3.43 billion (Tankovska, 2021).
-Interestingly, around 800 million of those users will come from China and 450 million from India.
+Several social factors are playing a big role in this.

 Sharing is caring!
 No wonder why many people around the world would like to share things with others.
 No doubt that sharing has been made easy by social media.
 Similarly, connecting with new friends has been made easy as well.

-However, privacy issues, fake news, and sponsored posts are some of the concerns that many users raise.
+However, privacy issues, fake news, and sponsored posts are some of the concerns that many users of social media raise frequently.
 Similarly, spending too much time on social media may cause users experiencing cyberbullying, and anxiety.

-Technological factors that impact on the social media industry
+Technological factors explored in PESTEL analysis of the social media industry

 Technology is key in social media development.
 Consumers always look for something better and new.
 Their demands are the driving force behind new technological trends.
 Therefore, social media companies are in constant pursuit of innovation and development.
 No wonder, why Facebook took over WhatsApp!